imcslab/imcslab.github.io/publications.md

 * * *

 ### International Journal
+* Energy optimization and age of information enhancement in multi-UAV networks using deep reinforcement learning, _Electronics Letters_, vol. 60, no. 20, pp. 1-4, 2024.

 * Dynamic Transmission and Delay Optimization Random Access for Reduced Power Consumption, _IEEE Access_, vol. 12, 55033-55050, 2024.

 * **Improvement of the Defense Planning and Management System to Implement ROK’s National Cybersecurity Strategy**, _The Korean Journal of Defense Analysis_, vol. 35, no. 3, pp. 337-360, 2023.